openspim/openspim.github.io/µOpenSPIM.md

     1. Save current position
         - Click this button to save the current position of the stage.
 It will be added to a list.
     2. Load location
-         - Click this button to Load a previosly saved stage position from a list.
+         - Click this button to Load a previously saved stage position from a list.
     3. Indicate angles
         - Indicate here the number of angles you wish to acquire during a single time-point.
 The angles will then be indicated above the rotational stage (Stage R).
     4. Calibrate
         - Click this button to calibrate the R Stage in case the 360 degrees do not correspond to a full revolution of the sample holder.
-    5. Click *Homing* on one of the four Stages to move the stepper motot back to its home position.
+    5. Click *Homing* on one of the four Stages to move the stepper motor back to its home position.
     6. Click *Stop* to immediately stop a stepper motor.

   - (K) Console